semantic-systems/text-to-SHACL/resources/requirements_decomposition/bildung_und_teilhabe.md

   - citizen benefit (GREEN) OR
   - housing benefit AND child supplement (GREEN) OR
   - social assistance (GREEN) OR
-  - asylum seekers benefits (GREEN) OR
+  - asylum seeker benefits (GREEN) OR
   - families with low income (RED: ambiguous because this is not a specific benefit)
-2. User is less than 26 years old (GREEN) OR less than 18 years for benefits for participation in social and cultural life (RED: each document is treated as one benefit)
+2. User is less than 25 years old (GREEN) OR less than 18 years for benefits for participation in social and cultural life (RED: each document is treated as one benefit)
 3. If user does not meet the above requirements, their case can be checked individually (RED: discretionary third-party decision)